 Codeine is a medicine known as an opioid.
-It is a painkiller (also known as analgesic) and is used for the short-term treatment of pain in a range of conditions, including headache, migraine, toothache, period pain and muscle pain.
+It is a painkiller (also known as analgesic) and is used for the short-term treatment of pain in a range of conditions, including headaches, migraines, toothache, period pain and muscle pain.
 It can be used by adults and children ages 12 and over, and you can buy it from any pharmacy or your doctor can prescribe it.

 Over-the-counter codeine comes in combination with other painkillers, namely ibuprofen, aspirin and paracetamol.
 You should only use this combination if these painkillers have not worked on their own.
 These codeine combination products are some of the strongest painkillers available over-the-counter and come as tablets, capsules or effervescent tablets (dissolve them in water before swallowing).
 You’ll need a prescription for higher strengths of codeine if your pain isn’t adequately under control.